BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/UserManual/UserInterface.md

 Overview of the User Interface {#userinterface}
 =========

-DREAM3D has 4 main areas of it's user interface:
+DREAM3D has 4 main areas of its user interface:

 1. The Filter Library
 2. The Filter List